 - Although adjustable, one size

-Recently received this as a prize and I had my choice of several options; this hat was on my list.
+Recently received this as a prize from Sierra Trading Post, and I had my choice of several options; this hat was on my list.
 Typically when hiking I prefer wearing wider brimmed hats instead of lathering my neck, ears and my face with sunscreen.
 I've used the old tried-and-true hat with a bandanna.

 Insects which Columbia states can be repelled are ticks, ants, mosquitoes, flies, chiggers and midges.